Stichill

-Speech on the 8th August 1968.
+Speech on 8 August 1968.
 'If the descendants of the slain had erected a war memorial in stone the names of honour would be our own, ' he said.

 Indisputable, however, is the fact that three years later, the third Lord Home and his brother were hanged and their heads displayed on the Tolbooth in Edinburgh.
 The feuding Scots wrought their vengeance in blood, their hatreds in destruction.
 In the time of Mary Queen of Scots, one of the Home castles that stood at Stichill, a few miles north west of the Hirsel, was 'destroyit ', and then rebuilt as a rampart against the English, thanks to a gift of 2,000 livres from King of France.